Dundee couple 'juggling' family life after baby Freddie arrives 13 weeks early

 With Hayley also on maternity from her role as a healthcare support worker at Ninewells, the family were put under immense financial strain.

-Thankfully, support from their family helped them through until they eventually found a way for Bryan to return to work.
+Thankfully, support from relatives helped them through until they eventually found a way for Bryan to return to work.

 Boys ‘over the moon’ to meet baby brother Freddie for the first time